 I have never heard of someone worrying themselves into a better situation!!

-Easier said than done, I know but I thought it was worth mentioning at least.
+Easier said than done I know, but I thought it was worth mentioning.

 Action is the only thing that will get you out of your rut.

-Whether you get what you originally wanted or not, you will get something and chances are it will be better than whatever you had when you were depressed.
+Whether you get what you originally wanted or not, you will get something and chances are it will be better than whatever you had when you were not taking action.